What Are Orthotic Inserts?

 A functional orthotic inserts is a custom made arch support that rests inside a shoe.
 Orthotics are made to support a foot that is not functioning properly and to correct incorrect patterns of movement.
 Generally, orthotics will be made for one of two reasons.
 Poor foot mechanics can lead to excessive wear and tear on joints and other structures, leading to long term damage.
 In these cases, orthotics will be made to prevent damage over time.
 In the second case, orthotics will be used to relieve existing pain or disability.

-There are many, many different types of orthotics incorporating different combinations of materials.
+There are many, many different orthotic devices incorporating different combinations of materials.
 Walk Without Pain Podiatry Clinics can make orthotics to cover any requirement as, unlike some practices, we are not bound to a single manufacturer or orthotic making technology.
 We have an in-house laboratory for meeting special needs and all Copythotic™ work is performed on-site.

 How do I Know if I Need Orthotics Insoles?